gc-da11yn/gc-da11yn.github.io/src/pages/en/ms-office/365/accessible-visio-drawings-in-microsoft-365.md

 ## Text alternatives

 Visio diagrams, by their nature, communicate information visually.
-Although Visio has some capability for blind users to navigate documents (see “Visio accessibility features” below), a text alternative that doesn’t depend on the visual organization is essential when you are distributing the Visio document as a PDF or image, or embedding the diagram in another document / web page.
+Although Visio has some capability for blind users to navigate documents (see “Visio accessibility features” below), a text alternative that doesn’t depend on the visual organization is essential when you are distributing the Visio document as a PDF or image, or embedding the diagram in another document or web page.

 ### Short (alt) text summary